Juno Exploration Vehicle, United States of America

 The spacecraft is fitted with three solar arrays instead of radioisotope thermoelectric generators (RTG) for space applications.
 The solar arrays are symmetrically arranged around the spacecraft in order to supply electricity.

-The solar arrays are 9.0m and 2.65m in length and width respectively.
+The solar arrays are 9.0m long and 2.65m wide.

 Development